-Government in the Greater Peoria area provides data, low-interest loans, business development programs, and training that are avaliable for startups.
-Some government funded programs are more focused on startup growth, and offer advice, mentorship programs, financial assessments, planning and strategy development, and more for local startup businesses.
+Government in the Greater Peoria area provides data, low-interest loans, mentorship programs, financial assessments, business development programs, strategy training, and more for local startups.

 Illinois Small Business Development Centers are located throughout the state and provide information, confidential business guidance, training and other resources to start-up and existing small businesses.

 - Assistance with the development of business plans

 - Help with accessing market information and the development of marketing plans